XRPL-Lending-Network/network-wallet-core/docs/introduction.md

-# Introduction to XRPL Connect
+# Introduction to XRPL-Connect

-XRPL Connect is a comprehensive, framework-agnostic wallet connection toolkit for the XRP Ledger.
+XRPL-Connect is a comprehensive, framework-agnostic wallet connection toolkit for the XRP Ledger.
 It provides developers with everything needed to add secure wallet connectivity to their applications through a modern, modular architecture.

-## What is XRPL Connect?
+## What is XRPL-Connect?

-XRPL Connect is a complete solution for integrating wallet functionality into web applications built on the XRP Ledger.
+XRPL-Connect is a complete solution for integrating wallet functionality into web applications built on the XRP Ledger.
 It includes:

 - **Web Component UI** - Beautiful, customizable `<xrpl-wallet-connector>` component for wallet selection and account management
 - **Wallet Manager** - Central event-driven system for managing wallet connections and transactions